Wizkiller96/WizBot/docs/guides/Docker Guide.md

 The docker will start and the log file will start scrolling past.
 Depending on hardware the bot start can take up to 5 minutes on a small DigitalOcean droplet.
 Once the log ends with "WizBot | Starting WizBot v1.0-rc2" the bot is ready and can be invited to your server.
 Ctrl+C at this point to stop viewing the logs.

 After a few moments you should be able to invite WizBot to your server.
-If you cannot check the log file for errors
+If you cannot check the log file for errors.

 ## Monitoring